corsairmarks/combined_silfae_revisited/mod/README.md

     * Apply base game pop strata changes
 * 3.0.1 Update `mortal_initiate` and `robot_caretaker` job triggers
 * 3.0.2 Update for full compatibility with a dependency (Special Leadership Privileges for Battle Thralls and Bio-Trophies)
+* 3.0.3 Update portrait selectors and job rules
+    * Portrait selectors based on job category, not pop category - my goal is for the Pop portraits to be based on the job, not the Pop's stratum
+    * Don't restrict the ability to work the Angler job to Anglers empires (allows other empires to employ Anglers should they somehow get access to the job)

 ## Source Code